-Since 2016, the Swedish Energy Agency in cooperation with other actors has been responsible for a set of capacity building programs in the area of Ministry of Climate and Enterprise 74 (203) building for low energy consumption.
+Since 2016, the Swedish Energy Agency in cooperation with other actors has been responsible for a set of capacity building programs in the area of building for low energy consumption.
 The programs target different construction stakeholders, such as architects, engineers, clients, technicians, installers, site managers and teachers in building programs at upper secondary schools (National Board of Housing, Building and Planning and the Swedish Energy Agency 2016).